 Lucky bamboo is technically not bamboo at all, but a close relative called Dracaena.
 It's a hardy, long-lived plant, which might account for its lucky properties.

-The more stalks a lucky bamboo plant has, the more luck it's supposed to bring.
+The more stalks a lucky bamboo plant has, the more luck it brings.
 A plant with three stalks is said to bring happiness, wealth and longevity to the owners.
-But some plants have even more stalks, which are said to impart more kinds of luck.
+What benefits would more stalks bring you?

 Dreamcatchers come from Native American lore.
 Looking like a web or net stretched over a loop and decorated with bright beads and feathers, they are said to catch bad dreams as they enter a household.

 By capturing the disturbing dreams, they make the owner happier, more balanced, and luckier.
 Plus, they look pretty cool, too.

 Hang a dream catcher inside your office window to keep bad luck away.
 Or buy a pair of dreamcatcher earrings or a dreamcatcher necklace to bring luck with you wherever you go.

 While you may give someone the evil eye when they annoy you, people used to take malevolent looks much more seriously.
 Usually triggered by jealousy, giving someone an evil eye was supposed to cause all manner of suffering from mental illness to physical maladies.
 For thousands of years, people have been using evil eye talismans, or nazur, to ward off the bad luck caused by these curses.